 Trying to explain why two titles exist

-There is no such course in the UK
+There is no such course as chiropody in the UK

-It is easy to see the dilemma, being one associated with the title.
-I have picked up the issue of title in my book Selling Foot Health as Podiatry.
-Until now sensitivities have emerged to suggest chiropody is the same as podiatry but represented as a joint representation.
-The truth is that this is not the case today, and the time has come to make it clear that a change in strategy is essential for career recruitment.
+It is easy to see the dilemma being one associated with the title.
+I have picked up the title issue in my book Selling Foot Health as Podiatry.
+Until now, sensitivities have emerged to suggest chiropody is the same as podiatry but represented as a joint representation.
+The truth is that this is not the case today, and the time has come to clarify that a strategy change is essential for career recruitment.

-Naturally, having earned a qualification, and the DPodM, at least represented a belated post-nominal that offered some recognition of three years of complex study, but meant many did not wish to relinquish the title chiropody.
-However, there is a form of naivety amongst many because the DPodM post-nominal provided them with a conversion to podiatry without regulated or mandatory pressure to drop the word chiropody.
+Naturally, having earned a qualification, the DPodM at least represented a belated post-nominal that offered some recognition of three years of complex study.
+Still, many did not wish to relinquish the title of chiropody.
+However, many have a form of naivety because the DPodM post-nominal converted them to podiatry without regulated or mandatory pressure to drop the word chiropody.
 Additionally, politics played a role in the maintenance of the title chiropody.
-The HCPC uses the two titles even to this day within the registered for Allied Health Professionals, partly because there is a fear that the title was unprotected, and it would lead to others who were unregistered using the same name, adding to the confusion.
+The HCPC uses the two titles even to this day within the registration for Allied Health Professionals, partly because there is a fear that the title was unprotected and it would lead to others who were unregistered using the same name, adding to the confusion.
 If you were to talk to older professionals keen to keep the title, the argument is that patients would not understand and be confused.
 Of course, this is misleading and insults the public.
-Changes to titles do arise from time to time as we know; from Opticians to Optometrists, Chemists to Pharmacy.
+Changes to titles arise from time to time, as we know, from Opticians to Optometrists, Chemists to pharmacies.
 Many medically qualified professionals suffer similarly – psychologists versus psychiatrists.
 The former may hold a Ph.D. – doctorate, but the latter is a medical doctor.

 Foot Health Practitioners

 Foot health practitioners (FHP) provide an excellent service to the public.
 However, many feel concerned that FHPs confuse the public, yet podiatrists offer an emerging and different service.
-Of course, the two are different, but in fact, FHPs do provide what was known as chiropody, a thought that would set light to the firework no doubt to arouse some in the UK podiatry world.
+Of course, the two are different, but in fact, FHPs provide what was known as chiropody, a thought that would no doubt set light to the fireworks to arouse some in the UK podiatry world.
 At the time of writing, five key organisations are hammering out the idea that there should be a better career pathway for all avenues of foot care.
-When podiatry in the NHS is failing to deliver a service for foot health management, dialogue is required.
+Dialogue is required when podiatry in the NHS fails to deliver a foot health management service.
 Even the independent sector cannot provide timely appointments, not least after the pandemic of 2019-2021.
 Foot-related problems associated with medical health have been missed and include skin cancers and cases of new diabetic disease.